Last Updated on November 14, 2023 by Laura Teso

 To visit Asolo – my experience

 We went back to the centre for lunch and stopped in a place spotted at the arrival, the Osteria al Bacaro, chosen because it has a lovely terrace with a beautiful view.
 It offers simple dishes at prices higher than the average (but in line with those of Asolo).
 My review, like we say in Italian: senza infamia e senza lode (without neither infamy nor praise).
-But the terrace was nice and romantic, so… You judge.
+But the terrace was nice and romantic.

 Upon arrival we paid €6 for the combined ticket with the Museum (instead of 7€).
-Inside the Rocca there is almost nothing, but, by climbing a wooden staircase, you get to the walkway at the top, and it’s worth it: you are rewarded with wonderful view over the plain, the hills and the village.
+Inside the Rocca there is almost nothing.
+But, by climbing a wooden staircase, you get to the walkway at the top, and it’s worth it.
+A wonderful view over the plain, the hills and the village awaits you.
 Breathtaking!
 Once off, we visited the Museo Civico.
-If you are interested, you can read my post about the Museo Civico of Asolo.

 To have further information visit Asolo offical website at www.asolo.it/en